Welcome to the Infant Studies of Language and

 ORCA (Online Remote Child Assessment)

 The aim of the Online Remote Child Assessment (ORCA) study is to make participation in research studies more accessible in order to better understand how diverse early experiences impact child development.
-Families are invited to hop on a Zoom call where their baby watches short videos on their computer, tablet, or smartphone.
-Families also complete some short surveys and may be invited to participate in an interview
+Families are invited to hop on a 20-minute Zoom call where their baby watches short videos on their computer, tablet, or smartphone.
+Families also complete some short surveys and may be invited to participate in an interview.

 COVID-19 & Perinatal Experiences (COPE) Study